TDG-Platform/docs/HotMaps_Workflow.md

-# HotMaps GBDX Workflow Template
+# HotMaps GBDX Workflow

-This document introduces the HotMaps GBDX workflow template and describes how to modify it in order to identify the active fire pixels in a WV3 image -- even through wood smoke (but not water vapour clouds).
-The input is WV3 DN 8-band VNIR and 8-band SWIR data with **_Level 3X_** ortho-processing.
+This document introduces the HotMaps GBDX Workflow and describes how to modify it in order to identify the active fire pixels in a WV3 image -- even through smoke clouds (but not water vapour clouds).
 The SWIR sensor on WV3 is able to see through wood smoke.
+The input is WV3 DN 8-band VNIR and 8-band SWIR data.
+This workflow does not perform ortho-processing.
 The output consists of three products: (1) a shape file whose polygons delimit active fire pixels; (2) a false-color SWIR RGB raster image using bands 6, 3, 1, in that order, from bands 1 - 8 of the input SWIR image; (3) a SWIR cloud mask raster indicating water clouds that are impermeable to the SWIR sensor.

 At the beginning of the workflow, the VNIR is mosaicked and fractionally pixel-aggregated to agree with the SWIR pixels.
-The resulting VNIR and SWIR are then stacked, **_but not registered_**, and clipped to the common overlap, yielding a "crude "supercube", a 16-band stack at SWIR resolution.
-The HotMaps analysis task takes this crude supercube as input.
+The resulting VNIR and SWIR are then stacked, **_but not registered_**, and clipped to the common overlap, yielding a "crude supercube", a 16-band stack at SWIR resolution.
+The HotMap GBDX task takes this crude supercube as input.

 The workflow calls the DGLayers GBDX task on two recipe files to perform the stacking of the VNIR and SWIR, and to create the false-color 3-band SWIR.